-On 21 February 1995 the ‘Treaty of Friendship,
+On 21 February 1995 the ‘Treaty of Friendship, Neighbourliness and Cooperation’ was signed between the Russian Federation and the Republic of Belarus.

 On 2 April 1996 a whole new stage in the unification of Belarus and Russia began, when the ‘Treaty on the Formation of a Community of Russia and Belarus’ was signed.
 According to this document it was decided to establish a Parliamentary Assembly - as the representative body of the Community.
 This would be formed on the basis of the equal representation of the deputies of the National Parliaments of Russia and Belarus.